The Blog

 Avery Harris-Gray bio image

 If you are not a naturally self-assured person, this quality may feel elusive to you.
 How can other people speak out so confidently, even when no one else agrees?
 Where does their courage come from?
 Why aren’t they as phased by setbacks?
-Let’s look at ways to practice self-assuredness, even if it doesn't come naturally to you.
+With practice, you can learn how to be more self-assured, even if it doesn't come naturally to you.

 Key Takeaways